oasiseng/oasis-container-sosi/README.md

 ## Author

-Initial template authored by **Enrique Lairet, P.E.** (Florida P.E.
-No. 86574), Oasis Engineering, LLC.
+Initial template authored by **Enrique Lairet, P.E.**, Oasis Engineering, LLC.
 Released as OASIS under CC BY 4.0 in 2026.